 16th Avenue Tiled Steps

-Hidden within the foggy Sunset district of the city, this stunning mosaic staircase provides views of the surrounding neighborhood and the Pacific Ocean from beyond if the fog is not too heavy.
+Hidden within the foggy Sunset district of San Francisco, this stunning mosaic staircase provides views of the surrounding neighborhood and the Pacific Ocean from beyond if the fog is not too heavy.
 The staircase itself is quite impressive, transforming from sea to sky, and night to day.

 Bigfoot Discovery Museum